 Many people choose a freelance career because of the freedom it affords.
 But that freedom also comes with the reality that pretty much every business-related task falls to just one person: You.
-That isn’t always at the front of our minds when we decide to take our lives in this new direction.
+That isn’t always at the front of our minds when we decide to take our lives in this direction.

-It can be difficult to wrap your head around all of the responsibilities.
+It can be difficult to wrap your head around all the responsibilities.
 To successfully deal with it requires self-reliance.
 Thankfully, it’s a skill that can be learned and sharpened through experience.

 Here are some key concepts that will help you become more self-reliant.

-Develop a Process for Everything
+Develop a Process for Common Tasks

 When you’re the one who is responsible for everything, you’d better have a process for getting things done.
 Otherwise, it’s too easy to get overwhelmed.
 That can lead to missing critical things like deadlines or following up on sales leads.

-The good news is that you really don’t need to know everything.
-Instead, focus on the skills you really need for your day-to-day work.
+The good news is that you don’t need to know everything.
+Instead, focus on the skills you need for your day-to-day work.
 Take an hour or two each month to brush up on what’s new.
 View some online tutorials and do a bit of practice.
 That way, your critical skills will be up-to-date and you’ll feel better about being in the know.

-Be Aware of Your Strengths, Weaknesses and Limits
+Be Aware of Your Strengths, Weaknesses, and Limits

-Having knowledge of the areas where we thrive and struggle can help us become more self-reliant.
+Knowing the areas where we thrive and struggle can help us become more self-reliant.
 It’s those weaknesses we know we need to shore up that make a difference.
 And there are multiple ways to improve.

-By being aware of what you don’t know”, offloading some tasks to a trained expert channels both of those traits.
+By being aware of what you don’t know, offloading some tasks to a trained expert demonstrates both of those traits.
 The goal isn’t to do everything yourself.
 Rather, it’s to be thoughtful and confident enough to make smart decisions.

 Self-reliance = Freedom